mex1

 spain

-Real Madrid and Barcelona FC stadiums!
+Real Madrid & Barcelona FC stadiums!

 The plan was to hang around Italy since my flight left from Rome on April 7th.